plantinformatics/pretzel-documentation-website/docs/aggdocs.md

 ![enter image description here](https://pretzel-images-public.s3.ap-southeast-2.amazonaws.com/summary-accessions/image+(5).png)

-Click the Genotype tab in the right hand pannel to switch to genotpye view then press the button highlighted by the red arrow in the screenshot
+Click the Genotype tab in the right hand pannel to switch to Genotype view then press the button highlighted by the red arrow in the screenshot

 ![enter image description here](https://pretzel-images-public.s3.ap-southeast-2.amazonaws.com/summary-accessions/image+(6).png)

-In the resulting box that pops up, click desired samples (ctrl click to select multiple samples).
+In the resulting box that pops up, click desired samples (ctrl click to select multiple samples), the click "VCF lookup" button at the bottom of the pop up window.
 The selected samples will display in the bottom text box

 ![enter image description here](https://pretzel-images-public.s3.ap-southeast-2.amazonaws.com/summary-accessions/image+(7).png)